python/devguide/committing.rst

 update your working copy to the 2.7 branch, then import the patch::

    hg update 2.7
-   hg export a7df1a869e4a | hg import -
+   hg export a7df1a869e4a | hg import --no-commit -
    # Compile; run the test suite
    hg commit